vduseev/ilexconf/README.md

 )
 ```

 When we initialize config all the values are merged.
 Arguments are merged in order.
 Every next argument is merged on top of the previous mapping values.
-And keyword arguments override even that. _For more details read about <a href="#quick_start_merge">merging</a> strategy below.
+And keyword arguments override even that. _For more details read about <a href="#quick_start_merge">merging</a> strategy below_.

 For a settings file `settings.json` with the following content ...